How to Start Archiving Your Family Recipes (When Nothing Was Ever Written Down)

 Test and Tweak Until It Tastes Like You Remember (or Better)

 Don’t be afraid to get it wrong the first (or fifth) time.
 Testing is part of the process.
-You’re not just recreating food—you’re learning how memory behaves in the kitchen.
+You’re trying to stitch a recipe together from memory, instinct, and taste—which is not small feat.

 Write down every test.
 What worked?
 What didn’t?
 What did your sibling or cousin say when they tasted it?
 These details matter.